 Before you dive into the Tumblr world, read this guide to learn what it is, how to use it, how to contribute to its community and how your business can reach Tumblr's audience.

-Tumblr was launched in 2007 and purchased by Yahoo! in 2013.
-Since its inception, Tumblr has grown to host more than 391 million blogs.
+Tumblr was launched in 2007 and purchased by Yahoo in 2013.
+Since its inception, Tumblr has grown to host more than 430 million blogs.

 It's more than just a place to share life updates, GIFs and pop culture memes.
-On Tumblr, you can write long blog posts, share photo sets and videos.
-Unlike other platforms, there are very few limits to what you can share on the site.
+On Tumblr, you can write long blog posts and share photo sets and videos.
+Unlike on other platforms, there are few limits to what you can share on the site.

 Once you sign up for a Tumblr account, you are prompted to create a blog.
 All users must have a primary blog, but they can also create secondary blogs.
-Users might have their primary blog as personal blogs, while also having secondary blogs dedicated to promoting their photography.
+A user might have a personal blog as their primary one while having secondary blogs dedicated to promoting their photography, for example.